The COVID-19 situation remains unpredictable. For many of us it poses significant financial challenges, including loss of income and unemployment.

 Kids at home - check out https://ed.ted.com/lessons

-Audible - have you been looking for those 19 hours to listen to Michelle Obama's book 'Becoming'...
+Audible - have you been trying to find 19 hours to listen to Michelle Obama's book 'Becoming'...
 The time is now.

-Oprah's The Path Made Clear book or her MasterClass podcasts Free Yoga for 30 days, click here to get started with Yoga Girl.
+Oprah's The Path Made Clear or her MasterClass podcasts Yoga for 30 days may help.
+Click here to get started with Yoga Girl.

 Marie Forleo Podcasts/YouTube, click here, for how to grow your business and more.